konjac-lang/juicy_fruit/README.md

-# Juicy Fruit - Jelly VM Debugger
+# Juicy Fruit

-WebSocket-based debugger interface for the Jelly Virtual Machine.
+A WIP JavaScript based compiler for the Konjac Programming Language and a WebSocket-based debugger interface for the Jelly Virtual Machine.

 ## Quick Start